mcdulltii/CSC2007/README.md

 ### Program Usage
 ---
-The final fine-tuned UWB models are available in the `/export` folder.
-However, you can train or test the model by following the instructions below.
-Do note that data processing and model training/testing may take a while to run due to the complexities and nature of the dataset.

 1. Run the mobile application

 2. Enter the following SQL commands to insert the gachapon items into the Room Database: